harsha123e/Python-Developer-Roadmap/README.md

 ### For Loop

 - Iterates over a sequence (list, tuple, string) or a range of numbers.
+- Range Function: range(n) generates a sequence of numbers starting from 0 up to n-1.

     ```python
     for num in range(5):